How to Plant, Grow, and Care For Globe Amaranth

 Gomphrena globosa

 This species usually reaches about 12 to 24 inches in height.
-‘QIS’ series offers several colors as well as a mix that makes great cut flowers.
+The ‘QIS’ series offers several colors as well as a mix that makes great cut flowers.
 Colors include white, purple, lilac, carmine, rose, and red.

-Bicolor Rose offers a unique fading of white into rose color.
-Gnome series is only 6 inches tall and comes in pink, purple, and white.
-Fireworks is a newer, wispier form of gomphrena with a much looser look to the hot pink bracts.
-These plants are much taller than other varieties with an average height of 3 to 4 feet.
+‘Bicolor Rose’ offers a unique fading of white into rose color.
+The ‘Gnome’ series is only six inches tall and comes in pink, purple, and white.
+‘Fireworks’ is a newer, wispier form of gomphrena with a much looser look to the hot pink bracts.
+These plants are much taller than other varieties with an average height of three to four feet.

 Gomphrena haageana

 This species tends to sprawl if not planted closer together but will reach, on average, 12 to 18 inches in height.
-‘Strawberry Fields’ is a beautiful variety with strawberry red bracts and is very prolific.
+‘Strawberry Fields’ is a beautiful variety with strawberry-red bracts and is very prolific.
 This species also has a ‘QIS’ series known for its excellent cutting quality with colors of orange, carmine, and red.

 Pest Prevention